LincaMarius/ISAP-1_Block_Diagram/README.md

 |  1.2           |  16 bytes      |  16 bytes   |   -        |     16         |
 |  1.6           |  16 bytes      |  16 bytes   |  16 bytes  |     16         |

-Now the architecture of the ISAP-1 Computer is as follows

 New instructions such as: PUSH, POP, CALL, RET, JMP FAR can now be implemented.

 The new Instruction Set is: